Flutter CTO Report 2024

 Here is a subscription-based streaming app checklist to help you get started.

-• Estimate the cost and time for building the app.
 Estimating the development costs of the streaming app is an essential factor in analyzing IT projects; it is a strategic issue to have indicators to measure the same cost, ensuring efficiency, excellence, quality, and competitiveness.
-Streaming app development cost varies depending on factors like supported OS, architecture, and streaming engine integration.
+Mobile live streaming app development cost varies depending on factors like supported OS, architecture, and streaming engine integration.
 Developing a working prototype is cheaper than a full-fledged streaming app that runs on iOS and Android.
 You should also consider how long it will take to build your app.

 With this checklist, you build a functional streaming app based on subscriptions.
 However, you don’t need in-house app development expertise to acquire a streaming media platform.
-As a tech startup, you can rely on LeanCode for mobile app development.
+As a tech startup, you can rely on LeanCode for mobile application development services

 If you want further inspiration, read our Case Study on how we developed the Mindy Mobile Application, the subscription-based app for media streaming in the mindfulness market.